 double the risk of developing blood clots than those who take the pill.

-Symptom of estrogen dominance - High estrogen level
+Symptom of estrogen dominance - High level

 Symptoms of estrogen dominance include swollen breasts, bloating, food